 Make Lampwork-Like Glass Head Pins Using Enamel and a Torch

-A few years after I learned to do it, enameling (by torch) is still my favorite jewelry-making technique, and I’m always looking for new ways to use enamels in jewelry making and new enameling products to try.
+A few years after I learned to do it, enameling (by torch) is still one of my favorite jewelry-making techniques.
+I’m always looking for new ways to use enamels in jewelry making and new enameling products to try.
 So I was really interested when I saw our friend Barbara Lewis of Painting With Fire Studio post a video on Facebook of her son David Lewis making enamel flower head pins . . . using only 6/20 mesh* enamel, wire, a torch, and pliers.

 “One of the first things I noticed when firing was how wonderfully gravity helped in forming the head pin.
-When the 6/20 is melting onto the copper head pin, gravity has a tendency to pull the glass downward and transform it into a beautiful rain drop of glass.
+When the 6/20 is melting onto the copper head pin, gravity has a tendency to pull the glass downward.
+This transforms it into a beautiful rain drop of glass.
 It all seemed so very simple and it truly was!”

-After making round enamel (glass) head pins, David was inspired to go one step further and give some shape to the ball of glass on the head pin.
+After making round enamel (glass) head pins, David was inspired to go one step further.
+He gave some shape to the ball of glass on the head pin.
 “The next step was to create a flower with this lovely gather of glass!”
 David says.
-“We have an imported . . . and very expensive . . . brass press in the studio that can squeeze the glass into a flower shape.”
+“We have an imported . . . and expensive . . . brass press in the studio that can squeeze glass into a flower shape.”
 David knew some of their students wouldn’t have room in their budget for such a pricey gadget, so he improvised.
 “I grabbed some pliers and started pulling at the (hot) ball of glass.
 With little effort, a flower was created.”

 The end result looks like lampwork glass flower head pins!
 Though I’ve only gotten to try lampworking once, I loved it and welcome the opportunity to create something similar using products I already have.
 Plus the 6/20 mesh enameled head pins–both the round and the flower ones–are pretty and so versatile for jewelry making.
 “Head pins and glass flowers made with 6/20 Thompson enamel truly make for some exceptional jewelry components,” David says.
 “Even after a design is completed, you can add a bit of color to the composition by wrapping some glass flowers or enameled head pins in just the right spots!”

-For more enameling fun, grab Barbara Lewis’s new torch-fired enameling book, Mastering Torch-Fired Enamel Jewelry: The Next Steps in Painting With Fire.
+For more enameling fun, grab Barbara Lewis’s timeless torch-fired enameling book, Mastering Torch-Fired Enamel Jewelry: The Next Steps in Painting With Fire.
 (There’s a step-by-step tutorial for making enamel flower head pins in it, along with sooo many gorgeous enamel jewelry projects using beyond-basics techniques.)
-It’s a perfect sequel to Barbara’s first enameling book, Torch-Fired Enamel Basics, is the beautiful book that started my enameling love affair.
+It’s a perfect sequel to Barbara’s first enameling book, Torch-Fired Enamel Basics, which is the beautiful book that started my enameling love affair.
 You can choose it along with other enameling resources in our build-your-own enamel bundle!

 * Definition of 6/20 mesh enamel: Small pebble-like pieces of glass.
 All grains of glass will go through a screening mesh with 6 openings per linear inch, but none will go through a mesh with 20 openings per linear inch.